DevaBuddhism/IndraQCE/README.md

 ---

+## Feecting Language

+[feecting manual](https://github.com/indraai/language-feecting/tree/master/manual) - The feecting language is a custom meta programming language developed specifically for the Indra QCE.
+It is a key-value pair meta language that allows scripts to interact with agents, retrieve live data, and provided countless other features.

-## Protocols
+## Cypher Protocols
 [Cypher Protocols](https://github.com/indraai/language-feecting/blob/master/protocols/cypher.feecting) - The Cypher Protocols are our main method of operation when interacting with Agents, Clients, or other in and out of the Indra QCE.

-## Corpus
+## Training Corpus
-[Deva Training Corpus](https://github.com/indraai/language-feecting/blob/master/corpus/main.feecting) - The training corpus is our base of operations for all Evolution Engine Agents inside the Indra Quantum Computing Enviornment.
+[Training Corpus](https://github.com/indraai/language-feecting/blob/master/corpus/main.feecting) - The training corpus is our base of operations for all Evolution Engine Agents inside the Indra Quantum Computing Enviornment.
 Here you learn all the basics to get started with learning.

-## Instructions
+## Agent Instructions
-[Deva Instructuions](https://github.com/indraai/language-feecting/blob/master/agents/deva.feecting) - The instructions are a basic guideset for learning how to interact with the Evolution Engine Agents before learning how to use the DevaUI.
+[Agent Instructuions](https://github.com/indraai/language-feecting/blob/master/agents/deva.feecting) - The instructions are a basic guideset for learning how to interact with the Evolution Engine Agents before learning how to use the DevaUI.

+## Multi Agent System

+[The Game 93](https://github.com/indraai/TheGame93) - The Game 93 is a highly modified Circle-MUD server which when stripped down is an extremely lightweight multi-agent system where other Agents can interact through the custom User Interface.

+## Adventure Server

+[adv](https://github.com/indraai/adv) - Adv is the content for the multi-agent system.
+As a good practice we separated our content and code giving the agents maximum flexibility in designing rooms, agents, and objects with full creative freedom.
+The content files are all written in the feecting language.

-## Deva User Interface (#DevaUI)
+## User Interface

 [DevaUI](https://github.com/indraai/DevaUI) - The DevaUI is an easy to use terminal interface that is able to access the network and various other services.

+---

 ## The Evolution Engine (#TEE)